-Note: On-site domestic wastewater systems for residential dwelling units are to comply with the requirements in the Horizons Regional Council Proposed One Plan.
+Note: On-site domestic wastewater systems for residential dwelling units are to comply with the requirements in the Horizons Regional Council One Plan.

-Note: For farm and other effluent treatment and disposal systems, resource consent may be required from Horizons Regional Council.
+Note: This rule does not relate to farm effluent and other sewerage treatment and disposal systems.
+For these resource consent may be required from Horizons Regional Council.